bci-boston/sale-page/README.md

     truffle migrate --network shareddev

-## To use the test ethereum server setup on sunintensity for the web app
+## To use the test ethereum server setup on power2peer.com for the web app

-We have setup a reverse proxy setup so that  https://sunintensity.com/t/ reaches the testrpc or other network running on port 8545 at that server.
+We have setup a reverse proxy setup so that  https://power2peer.com/t/ reaches the testrpc or other network running on port 8545 at that server.
 Either testrpc or geth can be run on port 8545 on that server to connect to ethereum

 in src/utils/getWeb3.js, ensure to use this url for the default case